Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 Before getting into the data, one final summary:
  - The EPA uses standard formulas to turn non-intuitive pollutant concentration data into the more intuitive Air Quality Index (AQI)
  - AQI ranges from 0 to 500, with lower numbers signifying better air quality
- - The AQI reported on a given day is the highest AQI among the 5 primary pollutants (ozone, PM2.5 (particle pollution), carbon monoxide, sulfur dioxide, and nitrogen dioxide)
+ - The AQI reported on a given day is the highest AQI among the five primary pollutants (ozone, PM2.5 (particle pollution), carbon monoxide, sulfur dioxide, and nitrogen dioxide)
   - If two or more pollutants have AQI values above 100 on a given day, the highest AQI will be announced, with warnings for both pollutants included in the accompanying message.
   - In large cities (more than 350,000 people), state and local agencies are required to report the AQI to the public daily

 **Analysis**:

-The EPA has made daily AQI data across the U.S. available for 1980 to today.
+The EPA has made daily AQI data across the U.S. available from 1980 to today.
 2019's data isn't complete just yet, so I pulled data for 1980 to 2018.

 ```python